 Two transportation-planning instruments are used to determine street and expressway projects in the Tulsa area.
 The Tulsa Metropolitan Area Transportation Study (TMATS) is the State-mandated planning program used to determine regional transportation funding priorities.
-The other planning tool, the Major Street and Highway Plan (MSHP) which was updated recently to reflect new cross sections developed for the City's updated comprehensive plan, has been in existence for over 50 years and delineates the routes and widths of street right-of-way and the suggested number of lanes that should be constructed when arterial streets are improved.
+The other planning tool, the Major Street and Highway Plan (MSHP) which was updated during the past year to reflect new cross sections required by the City's updated comprehensive plan, has been in existence for over 50 years and designates the routes and widths of expressways and the number of lanes that should be constructed when arterial streets are improved.
 All proposed expressway and street improvements are based on these plans.
-For arterial streets included in the 2013 funding program, a new planning tool called a Multimodal Mobility Study has been introduced as part of the City's ongoing commitment to planning, designing and constructing Complete Streets.
-The Complete Streets Procedural Manual has been developed to assist staff and design consultant engineers to develop street projects that serve the needs of all users including automobile, transit, bicycle and pedestrian.
-This analysis is utilized to determine alternative lane configurations and roadway cross sections that are viable to serve all modes of travel as best as possible, and inform final decisions in developing project plans.